tetsufmbio/taxontree/README.md

 to contact you when necessary.
 This could happen if you are using TaxOnTree excessively.
 To run TaxOnTree without internet connection, refer to the manual in docs folder.

-This will install all TaxOnTree dependencies at $HOME/.taxontree/ folder and create an executable named taxontree.
-The installation process will also attempt to install some third-party software that is in src folder.
+This will install all TaxOnTree dependencies at $HOME/.taxontree/ folder, by default, and create an executable named *taxontree*.
+The installation process will also attempt to download and install some third-party software.
 This includes:

 * [MUSCLE](https://www.drive5.com/muscle/);
 * [Clustal Omega](http://www.clustal.org/omega/);